+set dumponerror off

+set varsub on

+edit

+set quiet on

+exit

-set dumponerror off {don't print error records}
+{don't print error records}

-set varsub on {enable variable substitution}
+{enable variable substitution}

+edit

-edit {enter Dbedit}
+{enter Dbedit}

-set quiet on {print shorter messages}
+set quiet on

+{print shorter messages}

+exit

-exit {return to Suprtool}
+{return to Suprtool}

 Using Suprtool in Batch

 Suprtool operates in "session" mode or "batch" mode.
 In batch usage, any "error" message causes Suprtool to quit, setting the Job Control Word to flush the remainder of the JOB.
 Warning messages do not cause an abort.